TECMANIC/docgogrocery/docs/backend/cleaninstall/step1.md

 ## Access to the Web Installer through your Web Browser

 Web Installer automatically detects your server meets minimal requirements before to continue.
-If everything works correctly, you should see this screen when you access http://[% DOMAIN %]/grocer/verification
+If everything works correctly, you should see this screen when you access http://[% DOMAIN %]/ it should redirect you to http://[% DOMAIN %]/verification, or you can access the last direction yourself to start web installation.

 ![Requirements Verification Screen](/assets/images/backend_installer/req_ok.jpeg)
 {: .text-center }